digitc1/aadconsolidation/faq.md

 ### Will non-EC users have the same rights in Azure?

 External users can be added as guest or member and be granted access to the Azure portal.
-Some conditional access may be required to be able to connect (for instance, being part of the whitelisted providers).
+Users should be generally added as guest (limited privileges) unless there's a good reason to add them as members (ex: an Azure DevOps administrator requires to be added as Member).
+Some conditional access may be required to be able to connect (for instance, being part of the whitelisted providers, using MFA etc).

 ### Will Azure resources be modified?